 Extraordinary Lutheran Ministries organizes queer seminarians and rostered ministers, confronts barriers and systemic oppression, and activates queer ideas and movements within the Lutheran Church.

-One of ELM’s main programs is Proclaim, the professional community for Lutheran pastors, rostered lay leaders and seminarians who publicly identify as LGBTQ.
+One of ELM’s programs is Proclaim, the professional community for Lutheran ministers and candidates, who publicly identify as queer.

 ELM & Proclaim: Interested in knowing more about the roots of ELM and Proclaim?
 Read this interview on the history of ELM and how Proclaim became a program of ELM.

-Proclaim is a living witness of Extraordinary Lutheran Ministries’ core belief that ministry by people who publicly and joyfully identify as LGBTQ is one way to change the church and society to become a place more fully inclusive of all people.
+Proclaim is a living witness of Extraordinary Lutheran Ministries’ core belief that LGBTQIA+ ministers transform the church and enrich the world.
 We believe God’s Great Welcome Table is open to all, and that all kinds of people, including those of all sexual orientations and gender identities, are called to receive and share God’s gifts.